codalab/codalab-worksheets/README.md

 ## Tests

-To run test on the code, type:
+To run tests on the code, first install the libraries for testing:

-    pip install simplejson mock nose
+    codalab_env/bin/pip install mock nose

-    nosetests
+Then run all the tests:

+    codalab_env/bin/nosetests